dmbarbour/wikilon/docs/AboutABC.md

 * performance and optimization
 * data entry and extraction

 The initial standard dictionary consists only of opcodes `#1234567890`.
 These support both motivations, and were deemed essential for effective data entry.
+I might also add inline, swap, and compose.
 Eventually, ABC might include:

 * natural number arithmetic
 * binary and list processing